joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 2. Click on **Azure Virtual Machines**
 3. **Sort** the **Backup** items by **Latest Restore Point** _(so the older restore points are at the top)_

-   Using the Latest Restore Point as a guide, IF there are any servers that can have their Backups deleted:
+   Using the Latest Restore Point as a guide, IF any servers can have their Backups deleted:
 4. Click on the **Name** of the Backup Item
 5. Click on **Stop Backup**
 6. Select **Delete Backup Data** _(this is non-reversible)_